jarun/buku/README.md

 - Open bookmarks and search results in browser
 - Manual encryption support
 - Auto-import from Firefox, Google Chrome and Chromium
-- Import/export bookmarks from/to HTML or Markdown
+- Import/export bookmarks from/to HTML, Markdown or Orgfile
 - Shorten and expand URLs
 - Smart tag management using redirection (>>, >, <<)
 - Portable, merge-able database to sync between systems